 To strive for a common goal.
 To be in collaboration.

 What do you think about that?
 Pretty marvellous, eh?
 I have to say, this definition of competition really lights me up!
 Unless it's in a game situation, I’m not really one to enjoy feeling in competition with another.
 Within my life, I don't want to beat someone to number one, or to take from or try and outshine another.
 What makes me happy is having each one of us succeed in life, whatever that might be.

 And this is just as true for me in business as well.
 I set up Aroha Soul purely to fulfil a strong creative expression that had been incubating within me for around 20 years (gosh, what took me so long?!) just waiting to be born.
 And I wanted to share it with anyone who might want my jewellery to support their spiritual practices or just to be adorned.

 But, dear ones, this time I'm not here to talk about my spiritual jewellery creations...

-This time I want to share with you about Ananda Soul.
-Christina set up this gorgeous, truly ethical spiritual jewellery and organic clothing company in Bali about 13 or so years ago, at the time of writing.
+to be in collaboration, this time I want to share with you about Ananda Soul.
+Christina set up this gorgeous, truly ethical spiritual jewellery and organic clothing company in Bali about 13 or so years ago.
 She is an exquisitely talented designer and silversmith and her jewellery is quite simply breathtaking.
 She wanted to make sure her company supported the mothers, whom she employs, and children in Bali who would otherwise be on the street, as well as operate from a place off ethics and integrity and to truly make a difference in this world.

 Here are the pieces I own.
-Do you see the sacred inscriptions on the inside of the rings?
+Do you see sacred inscriptions on the inside of the rings?
 Perhaps you're curious to have a closer look at Ananda Soul.
-There's a lot in their website there you can dive into to find out all about the company and of course peruse their stunning jewellery.
+There's a lot there you can dive into to find out all about the company.
 I'm pretty sure you'll find it well worth your time.
 You'll be oohing and aahing, I'm sure!